rasmchr/MathBio_RUC_proj/README.md

 - Symbolic computation for deriving model equations and simplifying expressions.
 - Analytical exploration of system dynamics.

-## Key Features
-- **Cross-Platform Compatibility**: Use of Python, MATLAB, and Maple to leverage the strengths of each platform.
-- **Data-Driven Modeling**: Incorporates industrial-scale data for realistic simulation and validation.
-- **Comprehensive Analysis**: Supports numerical, analytical, and visualization tasks to facilitate understanding of the fermentation process.
-- **Revisiting Foundational Models**: Builds upon and modernizes existing models for contemporary use cases.

-## Getting Started

-### Prerequisites
-- Install Python (3.7 or higher) with the required libraries (see `requirements.txt`).
-- MATLAB R2021a or higher with the necessary toolboxes.
-- Maple 2020 or higher.

 ### Installation
 1. Clone this repository:
    ```bash